surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 can be panned independantly with modulation.

 Like the LFOxEG module, this one has clock signal options (for tempo-sync of envelope segments) and retrigger options in the menu.
+We also have two Pan behaviors for stereo inputs.
+* With the default behavior, panning left gradually silences the right side signal.
+* With the optional "true panning" behavior, panning left gradually moves the right input to the left output.

 <p align="center">
 <img src="./images/EGxVCA.png" alt="EGxVCA Module">